The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 The plot is simple: Mordo wants payback; a magical object with great power is involved, Spidey is caught in the middle, he teams-up with Strange, and both save the day.
 All the classic elements that integrate Spider-Man at his beginning are there: Betty Brant, Liz Allan, Flash Thompson, an aloof Aunt May, JJJ’s irascible emotional state, goons, and magic.

 Let it be clear that the story is not being sold short here; it is clear that Busiek doesn’t intend to reinvent the wheel.
-His intention, printed in the UToSM issue, to pay respect to the original material.
+His intention, printed in the UToSM issue, is to pay respect to the original material.

 Roger Stern emphasizes this feeling, delivering the final thought/line in the story by Doctor Strange, which makes every reader feel like they know these characters in their hearts: